codingexcuse/WEB_SCRAPPING/README.md

 # WEB_SCRAPPING
-This contains basic commands about web_scrapping
+This is small project on web_scrapping which u can find jobs using a company website.